esphome/esphome-docs/components/display/ili9xxx.rst

    - **mirror_y** (*Optional*, boolean): If true, mirror the y axis.

-**Note:** To rotate the display in hardware use one of the following combinations:
+**Note:** To rotate the display in hardware use one of the following combinations - with 90 and 270 rotations you will also need to use `dimensions:` to swap the height and width (see example below.)

     - 90 degrees - use ``swap_xy`` with ``mirror_x``
     - 180 degrees - use ``mirror_x`` with ``mirror_y``